Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 Heritage Open Days in Dorset

-Each year in September, thousands of volunteers unite, so doors can be opened to hidden places or places that are not often visited of which contain lots of heritage, history and culture.
+Each year in September, thousands of volunteers unite, and doors are opened to hidden places rich in heritage, history and culture.

-Where many of the venues that are taking part are often close during the rest of the year, this is a great opportunity to explore the rich history and culture within.
+Where many of the venues that are taking part are often closed during the rest of the year, this is a great opportunity to explore the diverse history and culture within.

 Dorset is extremely popular for its historical and cultural roots, and as a result there are so many Heritage Open Days in Dorset to visit.